 Pension minimums

-This article explains what you need to do for your clients to meet their pension minimum for FY23/24, as set by superannuation legislation.
+This article explains what you need to do for your clients to meet their pension minimum, as set by superannuation legislation for FY24/25.

 What are minimum annual pension payments?

-Account based pensions are subject to a minimum amount that needs to be paid out each financial year.
+Account based pensions require a minimum amount to be paid out each financial year.

-We calculate the minimum annual payment based on your client’s account balance as at 1 July each year.
+We calculate the minimum annual payment based on your client’s account balance as of 1 July each year.

-If your client doesn't have enough cash in their Cash Hub
+If your client doesn't have enough cash in their Cash Account

-If your client has insufficient cash in their Cash Hub to meet the minimum pension payment for FY23/24, you’ll need to organise a sell down of some assets to top up available cash before their next pension payment.
+If your client doesn’t have enough cash in their Cash Account to meet the minimum pension payment for FY24/25, you’ll need to arrange a sell down of some assets to top up their available cash before their next pension payment.

-You’ll need to do this before Monday 3 June 2024 - otherwise, we’ll sell down assets to top up your client’s available cash from this date.
-You can view our Product Disclosure Statement (PDS) for more information.
+You’ll need to do this before Tuesday 3 June 2025 - otherwise, we’ll sell down assets to top up your client’s available cash from this date.
+You can view our Product Disclosure Statement (PDS) for Grow Wrap and Voyage for more information.

 Pension payments above the minimum requirement

-As long as your client has enough cash in their Cash Hub, we’ll pay the pension amount they’ve requested.
+As long as your client has enough cash in their Cash Account, we’ll pay the pension amount they’ve requested.

-If there’s not enough money in their Cash Hub to pay that amount, we’ll manually change it to the minimum payment that still needs to be made for the year.
+If there’s not enough money in their Cash Account to pay that amount, we’ll manually change it to the minimum payment that still needs to be made for the year.

 Future pension payments in the new financial year will be calculated based on the most recently selected pension payment amount and payment frequency in the previous financial year, with adjustments made for any indexation or fixed rate increases your client has requested.
 If your client made changes to their selected pension amount throughout the year, please review the latest pension details.